SWP-Team-46/Traffic-Proccessor/reports/week6/README.md

 7. **Summary of the Week 6 trial-release changes.**
    The Week 6 trial release corresponds to version **2.1.0**.
 Key changes include:
-   - CNSS and TP now can be on diffirent devices
    - Separated CNSS and TP startup
    - Website UI overhaul
 8. [**Link to the Week 6 product access artifact**](http://localhost:38080/static/index.html)